MobilePayDev/MobilePay-Online/README.md

 A payment will time out within 35 minutes, meaning that the whole process of user accepting, callbacks made and authorization must be completed within 35 minutes.
 Furthermore after you get the callback containing the card data, you must update the status of the authorization to either "authorize-succesfull" or "authorize-failed" within 32 seconds to ensure a smooth experience for the user waiting for the confirmation.

+## Dankort acquiring
+Use POS code: ‘K005K0K00130’ and mark the transaction as “Delegated Authentication” .
+Refer to Nets´ “Merchant Guide SSL Based Card Acquiring (SPIP)”, field 47, and related specifications as updated by Nets.

 ## Callbacks

 As a rule of thump, MobilePay Online is idempotent in all operations.
 Likewise, we expect PSPs to be able to handle the same callback more than once in the event of transient errors on network, ours or your side.